TriumphLLC/Blend4Web/doc_src/physics.rst

     ``Layers`` — a slower, but still reasonably fast method that produces better triangulations than Monotone partitioning.

-    ``Watershed`` — classic Recast partitioning method that generates the nicest tesselation.
+    ``Watershed`` — classic Recast partitioning method that generates the nicest tessellation.
 This option is selected by default.

 ``Polygonization`` group of parameters: